Sonjajulie/DownloadClimateModelData/README.md

 Annotations:

 The forecast months are given by numbers (line 50 in main.py), whereas the the forecast reference date ist fiven by a datetimeobject (line 47 in main.py).
-Thos way, if you want to forecast the date April 1990 from January 1990, you have to change the code in the following way:
+This way, if you want to forecast the date April 1990 from January 1990, you have to change the code in the following way:

 ...